 - 20. Use Normal Depth with Slope = 0.001 for the downstream boundary condition. - 21.
-Use the "Simple2DModel\Flows.dss" file to define the Flow Hydrograph for the upstream boundary and tributaries.
-You will need to click the Add DSS File button to add the DSS file prior to picking a path.
+Use the "Simple2DModel_Flows.dss" file to define the Flow Hydrograph for the upstream boundary and tributaries.
+You will need to click the Add

 The hydrograph for the inflow is named "Sayers Dam Outflow".
+The other

-The other DSS records are named the same as the boundary condition.
+DSS records are named the same as the boundary condition.